-As reported in Part 2 (Non-Compliance with the Code), owing to supervening events, the position of Chairman and Chief Executive were temporarily vested in the same person during the course of 2018.
+As reported in Part 2 (Non-Compliance with the Code), owing to supervening events, the positions of Chairman and Chief Executive were temporarily vested in the same person until 31 January 2019.
 Save for the period during which there was an overlap, the roles of the CEO and of the Chairman are separate from each other.